Financial Services APAC January 2026

 How does Financial Services APAC compare?

-People in Financial Services APAC were much more positive than average regarding Action, Feedback & Recognition, and Decision Making.
+People in Financial Services APAC were much more positive than average regarding Decision Making, Action, and Feedback & Recognition.

-On the lower side, people in Financial Services APAC had much lower favorable scores than average in Equity.
+On the lower side, people in Financial Services APAC had much lower favorable scores than average in Equity and Transfer Of Expectations & Values.

-People working in Financial Services APAC are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Financial Services APAC are less engaged than Construction North America, Indonesia 1000+, Construction United States, and Financial Services Asia.
+People working in Financial Services APAC are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Financial Services APAC are less engaged than Finance United States, Legal Services, Investment Management (200-500), and Asia.

-The highest scoring question for Financial Services APAC had 90% of people agreeing that they know how their work contributes to the goals of %[Company]% (+1% compared to overall) while they were generally most positive about Growth.
+The highest scoring question for Financial Services APAC had 91% of people agreeing that they understand how their work contributes to %[Company]%'s mission (-1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

 People in Financial Services APAC were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 19% of people disagreeing (-4% below average).